 L-L-B’s quality, originality and sustainability-focused garments are handmade in France using the country’s long textile traditions and know-how of hand dyed and hand printed fabrics.
 L-L-B approaches sustainability by saying “why waste it when you can wear it” and uses upcycled, organic and eco-friendly materials in its collections.

 L-L-B’s designs aspire to a different way of seeing clothing.
-The label’s design work and research evolves around multi-functional and transformational clothing solutions where Nordic pragmatism meets arty conceptualism.
+The label’s design work and research evolve around multi-functional and transformational clothing solutions where Nordic pragmatism meets arty conceptualism.

 The collections feature hybrid clothes as well as unique urban silkscreen prints.
 Drawing on traditional French know-how, the prints and garments are handmade, ensuring a unique product with a human touch.

 This high-end Scandinavian fashion label founded by the Norwegian designer Lisbeth Løvbak Berg was launched in October 2012.
-L-L-B have since February 2013 showcased their collections during London and Berlin Fashion Weeks and also during Fahsion Week Brooklyn.
+L-L-B have since February 2013 showcased their collections during London and Berlin Fashion Weeks and also during Fashion Week Brooklyn.

 The brand L-L-B is based on the idea of conceptual ecology and has a clear vision of slow fashion, with focus on high-quality tailoring and an ecological and ethical message, focusing on sustainability in the whole of the product lifecycle.

 With a clear vision of slow fashion and a focus on high-quality tailoring, Fellowship 500 member L-L-B’s “conceptual ecology” guideline lies in questioning and thinking about our idea of clothing itself.
 The brand compared perceptions of clothing and homes, finding that while both have a protective purpose and require being robust, the durability that one associates with a house strongly contrasts the ephemeral nature of clothing and fashion.
 This idea helped develop their vision of clothing as a textile home aiming to provide people with a garment to live in; making it a refuge and a home.

-Aspects like quality, multi-functions and adaptability become important as well as sustainability in the production chain.
+Aspects like quality, multi-function and adaptability become important as well as sustainability in the production chain.